 Particular highlights include stops at the design labs in Maxwell Dworkin Laboratory (home to computer science and electrical engineering) and the undergraduate instructional labs in Pierce Hall (home to many engineering departments).

 Specific information about dorms, athletic facilities, and libraries will not be included in this tour.
 The route takes visitors to an area of campus that is to the north of historic Harvard Yard (beyond the Science Center and adjacent to Harvard Law School).

-The SEAS Tours for Fall 2015 are listed below.
-Please note that tours are currently limited to 50 individuals with a waitlist of 20 individuals and all guest are expected to arrive 10-15 minutes prior to their tour time.
+The SEAS Tours for Fall 2016 are listed below.
+Please note that tours are currently limited to 80 individuals with a waitlist due to current tour guide staffing.